- Why Partner with The Dayton Foundation?

-Charitably minded individuals have committed more than $212 million to The Dayton Foundation through a variety of planned and deferred gifts.
+Charitably minded individuals have committed to The Dayton Foundation through a variety of planned and deferred gifts.

 Whether your clients have a particular area of interest or charity they want to support, or want the Foundation to determine where grant monies are needed most in the community, we will honor your clients wishes in perpetuity.